InfiniBrains/Awesome-GameDev-Resources/portfolio/06-reels/README.md

 - No X-rated content
 - Use audio that won't get removed from Vimeo (where we store the files) because of copyright infringement.

+## Homework

+Watch some videos from [Sample Portfolio Reels](https://gamestudio.champlain.edu/graduates/?show_year=2022) and create a script detailing what you are going to present yourself.
+Start creating the timeline of feelings and you are going to present at each time.